positively-charged/bcc/doc/details.md

 <h3>References</h3>

-References work similar to how class types are passed around

-A _reference_ is a value that identifies a particular variable or function.
-You can indirectly access a variable through a reference.

-In languages such as Java, C#, and Python, you can create an object from a class and pass it around to other functions.
-This

-__NOTE:__ At this time, due to lack of support from the game engine, there are restrictions imposed on array and structure references, but not on function references:
+__NOTE:__ At this time, due to lack of support for non-function references in the game engine, references to arrays and structure variables have the following restrictions:

-* Only private variables can be passed around as a reference.
+* Only references to _private_ arrays and structure variables can be assigned to variables and passed to functions.
-* References cannot be shared between libraries.
-That means you cannot pass an array reference to another library, and you cannot use references in, or returned from, another library.
+* Array and structure variable references cannot be shared between libraries.
+That means you cannot pass an array reference to another library, and you cannot use an array reference in, or returned from, another library.

 <h4>Array references</h4>

 <pre>
 <i>element-type</i> [] <i>var</i> = <i>reference</i> ;
-<i>element-type</i> [] &amp; <i>var</i> = <i>reference</i> ;
 </pre>

+In C, when you specify an array, it "decays" into a pointer to the first element of the array.
+In BCS, something similar happens: when you specify an array, what you actually get is a reference to the array.
+You can then save that reference into a reference variable, or pass it to a function:

 ```
 #library "reftest"